simple2d/simple2d/README.md

 window->on_controller = on_controller;
 ```

-A community sourced  database of game controller mappings is available at https://github.com/gabomdq/SDL_GameControllerDB .
-This can be used to map numeric button and axis identifiers to named buttons and axes.
+A [community-sourced database](https://github.com/gabomdq/SDL_GameControllerDB) of game controller mappings can be used to map numeric button and axis identifiers to named buttons and axes.

 ## Audio